 In virtually any accident where negligence plays a part, you may have a wrongful death case.
 Most commonly, wrongful death suits come from car crashes, unsafe private property conditions and defective products.

-However, to understand the full possibilities of your case, you may wish to speak with us.
-Contact us by email or call 303-395-4773.
+However, to understand the full possibilities of your case, you may wish to speak with our Denver wrongful death lawyers.
 We will set up a meeting to review the case and give our perspective on its viability.